-Table 19 provides information about the storage subsystem status icons that are displayed in the following areas:
+Table 18 provides information about the storage subsystem status icons that are displayed in the following areas:

-- In the Device Tree, Device Table, and Overall Health Status panes of the Enterprise Management window - As the root node of the Logical Tree view in the Subsystem Management window lcon Status Description \bigcirc Optimal An Optimal status indicates that every component in the storage subsystem is in the desired working condition.
+- In the Device Tree, Device Table, and Overall Health Status panes of the Enterprise Management window - · As the root node of the Logical Tree view in the Subsystem Management window lcon Status Description \bigcirc Optimal An Optimal status indicates that every component in the storage subsystem is in the desired working condition.
 Needs Attention A Needs Attention status indicates that a problem on a storage subsystem requires intervention to correct it.
 To correct the problem, open the Subsystem Management window for the particular storage subsystem.
 Then use the Recovery Guru to determine the cause of the problem and obtain the appropriate instructions to correct it.
 Fixing A Fixing status indicates that a Needs Attention condition has been corrected and the storage subsystem is going into an Optimal state (for example, a reconstruction operation is in progress).
 A Fixing status requires no action unless you want to check on the progress of the operation in the Subsystem Management window.
 Note: Some recovery actions cause the storage subsystem status to change directly from Needs Attention to Optimal, without an interim status of Fixing.
 In this case, the Fixing status icon is not displayed in the Overall Health Status pane (Optimal is displayed instead).

-Table 19.
-Storage subsystem status icon quick reference
+Table 18.
+S Storage sul bsystem status icon quick reference

-Table 19.
+Table 18.
 Storage subsystem status icon quick reference (continued)

-lcon Status Description -5 - Unresponsive cannot communicate with the controller or controllers in the storage subsystem over its network management connection.
+lcon Status Description 5 Unresponsive An Unresponsive status indicates that the management station cannot communicate with the controller or controllers in the storage subsystem over its network management connection.
 Note: The Unresponsive icon is not displayed in the Logical view of the Subsystem Management window.
-If the Subsystem Management window is open and the storage subsystem becomes unresponsive, the last known status (Optimal, Needs Attention, or Fixing) is displayed.
-Contacting Device A Contacting Device status indicates that you have opened the Enterprise Management window and the storage management software is establishing contact with the storage subsystem.
+If the Subsystem Management window is open and the storage subsystem becomes unresponsive, the last known status (Optimal, Needs Attention, or Fixing) is displayed. io, Contacting Device A Contacting Device status indicates that you have opened the Enterprise Management window and the storage management software is establishing contact with the storage subsystem.
 Note: The Contacting Device status is not displayed in the Logical view of the Subsystem Management window.